QP/C++ 7.3.0

 Hierarchical State Machines

-The behavior of active objects is specified in QP/C++ by means of hierarchical state machines (UML statecharts).
-The framework supports manual coding of UML state machines in C as well as fully automatic code generation by means of the free graphical QM™ model-based design (MBD) tool.
+The behavior of active objects is specified in QP/C++ by means of hierarchical state machines (UML statecharts)↑.
+The framework supports manual coding of UML state machines in C as well as fully automatic code generation by means of the free graphical QM™ model-based design (MBD) tool↑.

 Built-in Kernels

 The QP/C++ framework can run on bare-metal single-chip microcontrollers, completely replacing a traditional RTOS.
-The framework contains a selection of built-in real-time kernels, such as the cooperative QV kernel, the preemptive non-blocking QK kernel, and the preemptive, dual-mode, blocking QXK kernel.
+The framework contains a selection of built-in real-time kernels, such as the non-preemptive QV kernel, the preemptive non-blocking QK kernel, and the preemptive, dual-mode, blocking QXK kernel.
 The QXK kernel provides all the features you might expect from a traditional RTOS kernel and has been specifically designed for mixing event-driven active objects with traditional blocking code, such as commercial middleware (TCP/IP stacks, UDP stacks, embedded file systems, etc.) or legacy software.
-Native QP/C++ ports and ready-to-use examples are provided for major embedded CPU families, such as ARM Cortex-M, ARM Cortex-R, MSP430, and PIC32.
+Native QP/C++ ports and ready-to-use examples are provided for major embedded CPU families, such as ARM Cortex-M, ARM Cortex-R, and MSP430.

 QP/C++ can also work with many traditional Real-Time Operating Systems (RTOSes) and General-Purpose OSes (GPOSes) (such as Linux (POSIX) and Windows).

-Traceability
+Documentation Traceability

 QP/C++ offers unprecedented, bidirectional traceability among all work artifacts, which gives teams full visibility from requirements through architecture, design, source code, tests, and back again.